Sometimes the amount of data in a spreadsheet can be so overwhelming that you have difficulty focusing on the important parts.

 One other method that you can attempt is to select a portion of the worksheet, then zoom to that selection.
 Excel will automatically adjust the size of the selection to fill the Excel window, which can often achieve the effect that you want.
 This can also be a helpful action when you are sharing your screen in a presentation and are having difficulty identifying the data about which you are talking.

-Zoom in on a Section of Selected Cells in Excel 2010
+How to Zoom in on a Section of Selected Cells in Excel 2010 (Guide with Pictures)

 The steps in this article will show you how to select a specific group of cells in your Excel worksheet, then zoom the view so that the selection fills the window.

-Note that if you have a large monitor and you do no select a lot of data, then Excel will make the selected data very large.
+Note that if you have a large monitor and you do not select a lot of data, then Excel will make the selected data very large.

 The selected data should then fill your Excel window.